 In-house Payroll Processing

-Running payroll in-house is definitely cheaper than outsourcing payroll to 3rd party.
-In general, company will assign at least one headcount to manage payroll processing.
-However, for small to medium size company, the whole processing usually will take from a few days to maximum 2 weeks.
+In general, a company will assign at least one headcount to manage payroll processing.
+However, for small to medium size company, the whole processing usually will take from a few days to a maximum of 2 weeks.
 In this case, the person can be deployed for other tasks such as recruitment and training.

 2. Full control of sensitive information

 Salary and employee benefits are the most sensitive information in an organisation.
 Therefore, in-house payroll has full control instead of exposing the information to a third party.

 Any last-minute changes such as increment, bonus and overtime can be processed and pay without having drag to the following month.
 Company can choose to initiate advance payment such as incentive without having to inform third party outsourced vendor which likely will incur additional charges.